mvolkmann/blog/src/turso.md

 | Locations        | 3          | 6           | unlimited          |
 | Row reads/month  | 1 billion  | 100 billion | unlimited          |
 | Row writes/month | 25 million | 100 million | unlimited          |

+The primary limitation of the STARTER and SCALER plans is having a maximum of 3 or 6 locations (primary and replicas).
+This prevents having fast access all over the world.
+Depending on the location of users, this may be acceptable for many web applications.

 ## Available Locations